Our flagship project is the Festival - the world’s largest youth drama festival.About our impact

 TERMS AND CONDITIONS

-Coram Shakespeare Schools Foundation (Coram SSF) places the experience of our schools* at the heart of everything we do.
-The following Terms and Conditions are designed to enable Coram SSF to deliver an excellent and fair experience to all schools participating in Shakespeare Schools Theatre Festival.
+Coram Shakespeare Schools Foundation places the experience of our schools* at the heart of everything we do.
+The following Terms and Conditions are designed to enable Coram SSF to deliver a fun, fair and professional experience to all schools participating in Shakespeare Schools Theatre Festival.

 By registering for Shakespeare Schools Theatre Festival, you agree on behalf of your school to abide by these Terms and Conditions.
 Breach of these Terms and Conditions may prevent schools and/or students** being permitted to participate in workshops or performance events.